trebeljahr/trebeljahr.com/_books/7-habits-of-highly-effective-people.md

 - fidelity
 - humility

-In contrast there is the personality ethic, were people only focus on techniques to cure symptoms of the problems their inadequate characters create.
+In contrast there is the personality ethic, were people only focus on techniques to cure symptoms of the problems.
+Problems they themselves create due to their inadequate characters.

 > Perhaps, in utilizing our human capacity to build on the foundation of generations before us, we have inadvertently become so focused on our own building that we have forgotten the foundation that holds it up; or in reaping for so long where we have not sown, perhaps we have forgotten the need to sow.

-Character is that foundation.
-If the character is not there to match, no amount of technique is going to cut it.
+Character is that foundation we have forgotten.
+If the character is not there to match the actions we want to do, no amount of technique is going to cover that flaw.
 The problems will remain, and no amount of help will ever be truly successful.
 Without a good foundation every house crumbles eventually, no matter the great building techniques used.

 Paradigms are maps we make of how the world works.
 If one has the wrong map, it is very hard to get to the right place.
 Even if one works on attitude or behavior, that will not solve the problem of getting one where one actually wants to go.
 The accuracy of the map is the most important thing.

+This reminds me of [Principles by Ray Dalio](/books/principles) a lot.
+There is a section where he says:
-This reminds me of Principles a lot.
-1. Figure out what is true and 2. what you want and then find how to get 2. in light of the 1.
+1. Figure out what is true and
+2. then figure out what you want and then
+3. find out how to get 2. within the constraints setup by 1.

-And also of WaitButWhys career map arrow, and spending time figuring out which way the arrow should actually point.
-Updating your map and getting a true description of how reality works is the most important thing, if you want to become effective in getting where you wants to go.
+And also of [WaitButWhys career map arrow](https://waitbutwhy.com/2018/04/picking-career.html), and spending time figuring out which way the arrow should actually point.
+Updating your map and getting a true description of how reality works is the most important thing, if you want to become effective in getting where you want to go.

 > We interpret everything we experience through these mental maps.
-We self question their accuracy; we're usually even unaware that we have them.
+We seldom question their accuracy; we're usually even unaware that we have them.
 We simply assume that the way we see things is the way they really are or the way they should be.

-Conditioning shapes our paradigms and therefore the way we interpret and act in the world.
-Past experience rewiring our brains to act and perceive differently in the future.
+Conditioning, from the early childhood onwards, shapes our paradigms and therefore the way we interpret and act in the world.
+Past experiences rewire our brains to act and perceive differently in the future.
+That is called learning and happens involuntarily and almost all the time.
+We are literally the product of our whole lifetime worth of experience.

-Example of short 10 seconds of conditioning on the old/young lady optical illusion and two people could argue for a long time about what they see, even though they get the exact same visual input, they see different things and therefore will have a different model of reality, shaped by their past perceptions.
-Updating these models to be accurate then, in other words seeing the world for what it really is, irrespective of what we think and have experienced is the goal of getting a clear map, of inducing a paradigm shift.
+In the book there is a short 10 seconds example of conditioning on the old/young lady optical illusion, to illustrate the point.
+Two people could argue for a long long time about what they see, even though they get the exact same visual input.
+They see different things and therefore will have a different model of reality, directly shaped by their past perceptions.
+Updating these models to be accurate then, in other words seeing the world for what it really is, irrespective of what we think and have experienced is the goal of getting a clear map.
+To do that we need to induce a paradigm shift.
+Or multiple shifts, continually.

 > Each person's interpretation of the facts represents prior experiences, and the facts have no meaning whatsoever apart from the interpretation.

 Big changes require paradigm shifts.
-And paradigm shifts mean that the character changes.
+And when paradigm shifts happen, that usually means that the character changes, permanently.

 > Being is seeing in the human dimension.
 And what we see is highly interrelated to what we are.
 We can't go very far to change our seeing without simultaneously changing our being, and vice versa.

 There are fundamental paradigms in life, that are stable across time.
 They exist independent of persons and characters but are a product of the environment as a whole.
-In a way what he describes are evolutionarily stable strategies in the human realm.
+In a way the principles are evolutionarily stable strategies (an idea nicely presented in [Richard Dawkins' Selfish Gene](/books/the-selfish-gene)) in the human realm.
 Certain types of behaviors that in the long run outcompete all other strategies.
 And he claims those are the character ethics.

 > Integrity and honest create the foundation of trust which is essential to cooperation and long-term personal and interpersonal growth.